dudgital/challenge-yourself-africa-projects/coding/js/Day 1/README.md

 #3.
 Ask the user for the second word.
 #4.
 Combine the two words and show them their proposed brand name.
 #5.
 Count the length of characters in the user's brand name
 #6.
-Make sure to validate inputs and return friendly error message when inputs are empty
+Make sure to validate inputs and return friendly error message when inputs are empty.

 ```